StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

 where \( \mathbf{q}_i = \mathbf{q}(x_i) \), \( \mathbf{k}_j = \mathbf{k}(x_j) \), and \( \mathbf{v}_j = \mathbf{v}(x_j) \).

 To enable long-range information exchange, SAM periodically applies \textit{global attention} over locally updated tokens \( \tilde{x}_i = \mathrm{Attn}_{\mathrm{local}}(x_i) \):

-This design captures global context while amortizing the cost of full self-attention across selected layers.
+This design captures global context while amortizing the cost of full self-attention across layers.

-\paragraph{Why SAM needs explicit token recovery.} Many token reduction methods for classification ViTs progressively reduce the token count across layers, since only a pooled representation is used at the output.
-In SAM, however, the mask decoder requires a \emph{dense} feature grid at the original token resolution, and the encoder’s window partitioning and relative positional embedding assume a consistent 2D token layout.
-Therefore, we perform \emph{merge--compute--unmerge} inside each attention block: we temporarily merge tokens only to reduce attention cost, and then immediately unmerge to restore a full-resolution grid for the next block and for the final decoder.
+\paragraph{Why SAM needs explicit token recovery.} Unlike standard ViTs that can progressively reduce tokens, SAM requires a \emph{dense} feature grid for its mask decoder and relies on a consistent 2D token layout.
+Therefore, we adopt a \emph{merge--compute--unmerge} scheme within each block, reducing attention cost while restoring full-resolution tokens for subsequent layers and decoding.